-Enter the average atomic mass (g/mol) and the reference standard (g/mol) into the Atomic Ratio Calculator.
-The calculator will evaluate and display the Atomic Ratio.
+Enter the average atomic mass (numerically equal to the element’s molar mass, typically expressed in g/mol) and a chosen reference molar mass (g/mol) into the Atomic Ratio Calculator.
+The calculator will evaluate and display the (dimensionless) mass ratio AAM/RS.

 Atomic Ratio Formula

-The following formula is used to calculate the Atomic Ratio.
+The following formula is used to calculate the Atomic Ratio (a unitless ratio of two molar masses):

 AR = AAM / RS

-- Where AR is the Atomic Ratio ( )
+- Where AR is the Atomic Ratio (unitless)

-- AAM is the average atomic mass (g/mol)
+- AAM is the average atomic mass of an element (numerically equal to its molar mass; g/mol)

-To calculate the atomic ratio, divide the average atomic mass by the reference standard.
+To calculate the atomic ratio, divide the average atomic mass by the reference standard (reference molar mass).
+Because g/mol ÷ g/mol cancels, the result is dimensionless.

 How to Calculate Atomic Ratio?